r-lantern/nintendo-rewards-bot/README.md

 ### Additional notes
 Upon your first execution:
 * Chromium will be installed (if it is not already on your system)
-* Every item in the catalogue will be tweeted as \[ NEW \].
+* Every item in the catalogue will be tweeted as \[ NEW \]
   *  To by-pass this, prior to your first execution, comment out `twitter.post_tweet(msg)` to populate your database
-  *  Afterwards, do not forget to comment it back in
+  *  Afterwards, do not forget to uncomment those lines